Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Evaluation Protocol

 \subsubsection{Augmented LJSpeech Benchmark (English)}

-We use the LJSpeech corpus~\cite{ljspeech_2017}, a single-speaker English dataset comprising 13,100 audio clips.
-Synthetic speech samples for this dataset are drawn from the WaveFake dataset~\cite{frank_2021_NeurIPS} and its extension~\cite{gasenzer_2024_TMLR}, which cover a wide range of speech synthesis systems.
-In addition, we augment the dataset with synthetic speech generated using publicly available implementations of diffusion-based models and hybrid models.
-Together, these systems span four major categories of generative speech technologies: \begin{enumerate} \item GAN-based models: These models learn to generate waveforms using adversarial training.
-We include MelGAN Large (MG-L)~\cite{kumar_2019_NEURIPS}, Parallel WaveGAN (PWG)~\cite{Yamamoto_2020_ICASSP}, Multi-band MelGAN (MB-MG)~\cite{yang_2021_SLT}, HiFi-GAN (HF-G)~\cite{Kong_2020_NEURIPS}, Avocodo (Avo)~\cite{bak_2023_AAAI}, and BigVGAN (BVG)~\cite{lee_2023_ICLR}.
+The LJSpeech corpus~\cite{ljspeech_2017}, a single-speaker English dataset comprising 13,100 audio clips, is used.
+Synthetic speech samples are drawn from the WaveFake dataset~\cite{frank_2021_NeurIPS} and its extension~\cite{gasenzer_2024_TMLR}, covering a wide range of synthesis systems.
+To extend coverage, additional audio is generated using pretrained TTS diffusion-based models (FastDiff\footnote{FastDiff pretrained model: \url{https://github.com/Rongjiehuang/FastDiff}.}, ProDiff\footnote{ProDiff pretrained model: \url{https://github.com/Rongjiehuang/ProDiff}.}), where LJSpeech transcripts serve as input.
+For the Hybrid Neural Source-Filter (NSF) approach\footnote{Neural source-filter waveform model: \url{https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts/tree/master/project/01-nsf}.}, a NSF waveform model is trained on the corpus and subsequently employed to generate new speech samples.
+Each original utterance in LJSpeech is thus paired with a corresponding synthetic version.
+Together, these systems span four major categories of generative speech technologies.
+GAN-based models include adversarially trained neural vocoders such as MelGAN Large (MG-L)~\cite{kumar_2019_NEURIPS}, Parallel WaveGAN (PWG)~\cite{Yamamoto_2020_ICASSP}, Multi-band MelGAN (MB-MG)~\cite{yang_2021_SLT}, HiFi-GAN (HF-G)~\cite{Kong_2020_NEURIPS}, Avocodo (Avo)~\cite{bak_2023_AAAI}, and BigVGAN (BVG)~\cite{lee_2023_ICLR}.
+Flow-based models are represented by WaveGlow (WGlow)~\cite{Prenger_2019_ICASSP}, which generates waveforms through invertible transformations.
+Diffusion-based models include FastDiff and ProDiff~\cite{huang_2022_IJCAI, huang_2022_ACM}, which synthesize speech via iterative denoising.
+Finally, hybrid models, such as the NSF model~\cite{wang_19_SSW}, combine classical signal processing with neural network components.

-\item Flow-based models: These systems use invertible transformations to generate waveform distributions.
-We include WaveGlow (WGlow)~\cite{Prenger_2019_ICASSP}.